Conflict prevention

 Conflict prevention improves support for multiuser editing by coordinating route and event edits in an enterprise geodatabase linear referencing system (LRS).
 ArcGIS Location Referencing coordinates edits by enforcing a set of conditions and behaviors that require editors to acquire a lock before editing a route or event.

-The main principle of Location Referencing conflict prevention is: If a route or an event is locked for editing by an editor in a database version, those routes or events cannot be edited by the same person in another database version or other people in any version.
+If a route or an event is locked for editing by an editor in a version, that route or event cannot be edited by the same person in another version or by others in any version.
+This is the main principle of Location Referencing conflict prevention.

 Enable conflict prevention